Barbara Russell is a 1968 graduate of Lesley with a great story and a generous spirit.

 “My father, Samuel Weinstein, stressed the importance of giving back in a way that makes a difference.
 That’s one of the reasons Lesley was a perfect fit for me,” Barbara explains.
 “Now it’s my turn to give back, and I believe that the best way is to help students receive a quality education.
 With our bequest intention to Lesley we want to help make the University affordable for future generations of bright students with a promising future.
 It is our hope that they, in turn, will exhibit a passion and desire to take on the challenges in their generation.”

-For the past four years Barbara Russell has contributed her time and talent to Lesley University as a Trustee.
+For the past several years Barbara Russell has contributed her time and talent to Lesley University as a Trustee.
 She continues to consult in the field of educational publishing and serves on several not-for-profit boards.
 Barbara first came to Lesley in 1964 when women’s roles were changing in society and on college campuses.
 Lesley women were pursuing careers, breaking down barriers, and aspiring to new heights.
 Barbara was one of those independent Lesley students, because her father had instilled in her the importance of being self-sufficient and having a career.
 She loved being in Cambridge and has wonderful memories of her student teaching experience.
 At graduation she was poised to be a teacher.
 After teaching for three and a half years, a different path stood in front of her to be the first employee of a young, start-up firm in Wellesley.
 She jumped at the opportunity.

 For the next 19 years Barbara helped to build Curriculum Associates.
 She left in 1992 as Vice President of Sales and Marketing at the age of 45.
 Her great energy and passion for her work pushed her to take another chance.
 After raising the necessary funds from people in the publishing industry, she formed Options Publishing and firmly established her company as an authority in the field of supplemental educational publishing.
 Options Publishing developed materials for urban at-risk students in grades K – 8, serving such public school districts as New York City, Chicago, Houston, Dallas and Los Angeles.